 - It allows the user to select an alias as if it was a separate account and also allows the user to sort incoming mail based on the alias specified by the external sender.

 I usually try to find various alternatives when suggesting a tool or add-in, but in this case I just couldn’t find any and these software solutions seem truly unique.
-While your initial impression of the IvaSoft website might not be so great, the tools themselves are and so is the technical support (which ended up being an issue with an Exchange 2007 Update Rollup for which now is a warning on the site).
+While your initial impression of the IvaSoft website might not be so great, the tools themselves are and so is the technical support (which for me ended up being an issue with an Exchange 2007 Update Rollup for which now is a warning on the site).

 ChooseFrom – Exchange Transport Agent